kkqy-go/generic/README.md

 # syncmap
-The generic wrap of Golang's sync.Map .
+The generic wrap of Golang's std type.

 ## example